dlbewley/demo-autofs/networking/readme.md

 # ClusterUserDefinedNetwork Configuration for Autofs Demonstration

 This will deploy to a CUDN of `localnet` topology on VLAN 1924.
-This segment will be accessed via the physical network `pysnet-vmdata` associated with an OVS bridge on the worker nodes.
+This segment will be accessed via the physical network `physnet-vmdata` associated with an OVS bridge on the worker nodes.
 These items are referenced via reusable [components](../components/).

 * Create an appropriate [overlay](overlays/homelab/kustomization.yaml) for the network.